 This list will comprise of films that evolve around characters being stuck in one location and attempting to get out.
 Many include puzzles to solve or a mystery to unravel, however most films on this list, (due to the nature of the genre) are based in horror and thrillers.
 Bearing in mind this is not the theme of all Escape Rooms, most are based on different genres, stories and strategies; this list is just about one element of an escape room- being stuck in a room.

-Click this link If you would like to see our puzzle adventure list.
+Click this link If you would like to see our movies with puzzle adventure list.

 The list will start with more puzzle based thrillers, leading more into the horror category.
 Please note this is not a ranking list or a Top 10, these are films that might interest anyone who likes to play escape rooms as although they do not feature an escape room itself they do have this element of escapism within their story.